yoninazarathy/one-on-epsilon-assets/blog/going-off-on-a-tangent.md

 $$x^2 + y^2 =1 $$

-By applying a derivative to both sides of the equation, we easily find out the slope of the tangent line at any point (x, y) on the circle, as long as y is not 0.
-For example, the slope of the tangent line at (0.8, 0.6) will be
+By applying a derivative to both sides of the equation, we easily find out the slope of the tangent line at any point $(x, y)$ on the circle, as long as $y$ is not $0$.
+For example, the slope of the tangent line at $(0.8, 0.6)$ will be

 $$ -\frac{x}{y} = - \frac{0.8}{0.6} = - \frac{4}{3} $$